A journey of discovery and delight

 Board your included Eurostar train from Paris to London.
 Once you arrive in the vibrant, sprawling capital of the UK you’ll transfer to your hotel for a 3-night stay.
 Once you’ve unpacked, enjoy a free afternoon to explore your surroundings at your leisure.

-Enjoy breakfast at your hotel before you join a half-day tour of London with an expert local guide.
-Along the way, the city’s historic landmarks unfold before your eyes: Trafalgar Square, Big Ben and the Tower of London, home of the famous Crown Jewels.
-Built as a fortress by William the Conqueror in 1070, the Tower has served as a palace and a prison, and is a fascinating window into London’s storied past.
+Enjoy breakfast at your hotel before joining a half-day tour of London with an expert local guide.
+Along the way, discover the city’s historic landmarks: Trafalgar Square, Big Ben and the Tower of London, home of the famous Crown Jewels.
+Built as a fortress by William the Conqueror in 1070, the Tower has served as a palace and a prison and is a fascinating window into London’s storied past.
 The tour concludes at Buckingham Palace, London’s iconic royal residence.

-Afterwards, the afternoon is yours to discover London before dinner at a local restaurant with your fellow Scenic guests.
+The afternoon is yours to discover London at your leisure before dinner at a local restaurant with your fellow Scenic guests.

 After breakfast, choose between these Scenic Freechoice excursions to delve deeper into London.